 Our organization focuses on providing psychotherapy for women ages 16-55 who are on Medi-Cal or Medicare.
 That means they live at or below 138% of the federal poverty level.
 With poverty comes depression – it’s a no-brainer.
 A Gallup survey showed that 31% of Americans in poverty say they have at some point been diagnosed with depression, while the general population reports only 16%.
 Women are nearly twice as likely to suffer from depression as men.
 The CDC states that women at highest risk for major depression are single, unemployed or low-income women of color with less than a college education.
 African-American women are among the most untreated group for depression in the nation.
 Our organization exists to make these women a priority.

-Restore Women’s Wellness Centers has three beautifully outfitted counseling rooms in a secure building located in a safe neighborhood two blocks from San Leandro B.A.R.T.
-Valerie Doyle, LMFT, serves as our Clinical Director.
+Restore Women’s Wellness Centers has four beautifully outfitted counseling rooms in a secure building located in a safe neighborhood two blocks from San Leandro B.A.R.T.

-Our Infrastructure Includes: reception and counseling rooms, general liability insurance, marketing and outreach, internet, electronic health record system, and an executive assistant who will set initial appointments with new clients, greet ongoing clients, and make reminder calls.
+Our Infrastructure Includes: reception and counseling rooms, general liability insurance, marketing and outreach, internet, electronic health record system, and an administrative staff who will set initial appointments with new clients, greet ongoing clients, and make reminder calls.
 Hours include weekdays, evenings and Saturday.
 Additionally, our clinical director will be providing periodic opportunities for education, community building, and peer consultation review for the clinicians.

 We are especially interested in: clinicians of color, clinicians who are enthusiastic about treating this population, clinicians who are already approved as Medi-Cal or Medicare providers, and clinicians who have had their license for more than two years.

-If you are interested in learning more, please contact Shari Plunkett at sharip@restorewomenswellness. org or call 510-878-9709.
+If you are interested in learning more, please contact Carole Fong at [email protected] or call 510-878-9709.